Last updated:

 Cash donations/remittances/banking apps

 The Jamaican government has requested financial assistance in addition to supplies.
 Experts recommend monetary donations to organizations responding to disasters.
-This allows on-the-ground agencies to direct funds to the most significant area of need, support economic recovery and quickly re-establish access to basic necessities.
+This allows on-the-ground agencies to direct funding to the most significant areas of need, support economic recovery and quickly re-establish access to necessities.

 Almost one-quarter of Jamaica’s gross domestic product (GDP) comes from international remittances.
-While rates have decreased in recent years, approximately $3.3 billion to $3.5 billion USD in remittances are sent to the country, with most coming from Jamaicans living in the U.S.
+While rates have decreased in recent years, approximately $3.3 billion to $3.5 billion USD in remittances are sent to the country.

-CDP always recommends cash as an intervention and a recovery strategy.
-Direct cash assistance gives each family flexibility and choice, ensuring that support is relevant and timely.
-Cash-based approaches to disaster recovery also give people the freedom to choose how they rebuild their lives and provide a pathway to economic empowerment.
+CDP always recommends using financial assistance as an intervention and a recovery strategy.
+Direct cash assistance provided to families gives them flexibility and choice, ensuring that support is relevant and timely.
+Cash-based approaches to disaster recovery give people the freedom to choose how they rebuild their lives and provide a pathway to economic empowerment.

 You can donate to the CDP Atlantic Hurricane Season Recovery Fund to support recovery from Hurricane Melissa by selecting “2025 Hurricane Melissa” from the dropdown menu.